young-min-choi/WPS_HW/4WEEK_DJANGO_MODEL/README.md

 	- If applied, all records in the field should be unique thoroughout the field.
 	- __ManyToMany, OneToOne, FileField can't have unique True.__
 	- Why? in MTM it is not possible, in OTO it is so self-evident?
+	- A field that has UNIQUE=TRUE means it has an index(implicitly)

 - UNIQUE_FOR_DATE
 	- Put this option to be equal to the name of DateTimeField or other things.